drscotthawley/drscotthawley.github.io/_posts/2018-12-16-Parallelizing-Python-Simplified.md

----
-layout: post
-title: Parallelizing Python, Simplified
-subtitle: Tips for a few common tasks
-description: Basic use of multiprocessing
-excerpt: So you have some serial task that takes forever, and you're thinking it should be parallelizable, but you find the documentation on this to be obtuse?
-image: ../images/parallelpython.png
-bg-image: ../images/parallelpython.png
-comments: true
----
 ![title](../images/parallelpython.png)
-# Parallelizing Python, Simplified

 So you have some serial task that takes forever, and you're thinking it should be parallelizable, but you find the documentation on this to be obtuse?
 Yea.